Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

 ## Configure QoS in Linux?
 You must be joking...

-Yes I know, but I am not!
+Yes I know... but I am not!

 For sure, `tc` is one of the most (if not the most) undocumented, complicated and unfriendly system commands in Linux.